Both SMS marketing and mobile marketing are critical to your overall marketing strategy. Learn how and when to use each form.

-As users continue to use mobile devices more and more, it's safe to say that the future of digital marketing is shifting more toward mobile, specifically SMS marketing and mobile marketing.
+As users use mobile devices more and more, it's safe to say that the future of digital marketing is shifting more toward mobile, specifically SMS marketing and mobile marketing.

-SMS marketing can help you build a more direct and personal relationship with your audience, while mobile marketing can help you improve customers' interaction with your brand.
-Either way, it's a must for you to incorporate these two strategies into your overall marketing plan.
+When considering SMS versus mobile marketing, keep in mind that SMS marketing can help you build a more direct and personal relationship with your audience, while mobile marketing can help you improve customers' interaction with your brand.
+Either way, it's a must to incorporate these two strategies into your overall marketing plan.

 Max Freedman contributed to the reporting and writing in this article.